This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 You may be confused as to what the difference between a drip pan and a water pan is.
 Sometimes they can even be the same thing.
 However, the most important distinction is that drip pans need to go under your ribs.
 Water pans need to go over the heat source so that the water can evaporate.

 How Do You Keep Ribs Moist When Smoking?

-One of the best ways to keep your ribs moist when smoking is to of course add a water pan to your grill.
+One of the best ways to keep your rack of ribs moist when smoking is to of course add a water pan to your grill.
 The evaporated water will settle on the meat, locking in that glorious moisture that you’re after.